SVMP/puppet-svmp-server/README.md

 Puppet-svmp-server
 ===

-A puppet module for installing and configuring the [SVMP Gateway Server](https://github.com/SVMP/svmp-server).
+A puppet module for installing and configuring the [SVMP Server](https://github.com/SVMP/svmp-server).

-To Do
----

-* class documentation
-* fix installing on Ubuntu (works unless you have to use an HTTP proxy, see puppetlabs-nodejs Bug #51)
+Assumes nodejs is already installed on the system and does not attempt to install it itself.

 License
 ---

-Copyright (c) 2012-2013, The MITRE Corporation, All Rights Reserved.
+Copyright (c) 2012-2014, The MITRE Corporation, All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.